• ★ Customer Reviews

 If you want to advance your career later or start your own business, you can think about getting a bachelor’s degree.
 Some larger companies and studios do require at least a bachelor’s degree.
 So, it is something to think about if you want to get a job at a large company.

-For me, experience and being good at what I do along with networking was more progressive than a full degree as clients expect a level of production rather than thinking of your education level.
+For me, experience and being good at what I do, along with networking, were more progressive than a full degree, as clients expect a level of production rather than thinking of your education level.

 Once you get some big-name credits on albums or films, you are on your way to getting hired consistently.
 Let me tell you this will take some time to accomplish, so keep at it.